 Dog-friendly escape away from the crowds

 What to do on New Year’s Eve?
 Party, a quiet night in or pack your bags and escape?
 We decided on the latter, but where to go?
 One thing for sure, the dogs had to be part of it, so that narrowed down our options.
-In the past, we have been away for New Year’s Eve to big cities as we like the buzz of the European cities celebrating the end of the year.
-Not the quite right place for dogs though so we decided on a break in the English countryside.
+In the past, we have been away for New Year’s Eve to European cities as we like the buzz here to celebrate the end of the year.
+Not the quite right place for dogs, though, so we decided on a break in the English countryside.
 We didn’t want to drive more than two hours, so we settled for Norfolk.
 The perfect destination for good food and long walks on the beach.

-The North Norfolk coast is a stunning area.
-I prefer it instead of the East coast as I love to go on walks on the sandy beaches, meander through the salt marshes with the dramatic looks of the reeds.
+The North Norfolk coast is a stunning part of the world.
+I prefer it to the East coast for the sandy beaches instead of pebbled ones, and I love to meander through the salt marshes soaking up the dramatic views over the reeds.
 It reminds me of Friesland, where I grew up in the Netherlands.
-Last time we were in Norfolk for our New Year’s Eve break, we stayed in Cley next the Sea.
+A few years ago we were in Norfolk for our New Year’s Eve break and stayed in Cley next the Sea.
 It’s a great place to stay from where you can follow the Norfolk coast path in both directions, but you don’t have direct access to the beach.
 On top of our list was long beach walks with the dogs, so we needed a different base this time.

-Burnham Market was one of the options, but we wanted to stay away from the crowds.
+Burnham Market was another option, but we wanted to stay away from the crowds.
 Titchwell sprang to mind as quite a few local Cambridge foodies rave about Titchwell Manor’s food.
-Excellent!
-This ticked all our boxes, especially as it’s dog-friendly, and the New Year’s evening arrangements included a tasting menu followed by a party.
+This ticked all our boxes, especially as it’s dog-friendly too, and the New Year’s evening arrangements included a tasting menu followed by a party.

 We decided to go to Brancaster beach by car.
-If we actually had taken the time to look at the map supplied byTitchwell Manor, we would have realised that it would have been much better to leave the car at the hotel.
+If we had taken the time to look at the map supplied byTitchwell Manor, we would have realised that it would have been much better to leave the car at the hotel.
+Brancaster beach is much quieter than Holkham beach, but it attracts many visitors, and many come by car.
+So if you are staying nearby, I recommend walking down to the beach to avoid traffic and the chance of not finding a space to park.
 There are two beautiful walks down to the beach from Titchwell village.
-Brancaster beach is much quieter than Holkham beach, but it does attract a lot of visitors, and many come here by car.
-So if you are staying nearby, I recommend walking down to the beach to avoid traffic and the chance of not finding a space to park.

-If you want to stay away from the crowds in North Norfolk, but still want to be close to the beach, then Titchwell is a perfect location.
-Besides Titchwell Manor, there are some stunning apartments in walking distance of Titchwell Manor, so you don’t have to miss out on their excellent food!
+If you want to stay away from the crowds in North Norfolk but still want to be close to the beach, then Titchwell is a perfect location.
+Besides Titchwell Manor, there are some stunning apartments within walking distance of Titchwell Manor, so you don’t have to miss out on their excellent food!

 The two fantastic walks to the beach at either end of the village.